 Your child will eat the food because it tastes good.
 This is obvious when feeding babies, but for quite old kids, telling them that they should eat, because the tomatoes are healthy or “good for you” simply won’t work.
 Children are not able to make that kind of choices until they are around 10 or 11 years old.

 This is why it is so important that parents make an effort to serve food that both tastes good and is healthy!

 Children, especially young children, need and love routines.
 That goes for the eating habits too.
 If you serve meals according to a relatively regular schedule, your child is likely to have a better appetite.

 For example, if you wait for too long with serving dinner, your baby might be so tired that despite being hungry, he or she won’t eat.

 The parents’ role in children’s eating habits

-Parents can really help giving their children good eating habits.
+Parents can really help to give their children good eating habits.
 Or bad…

 - If we pick on our babies, force them to eat, use fatty foods or sweets as praise or consolation and make our kids eat alone most of the time, we can really ruin their natural eating habits.

 - On the other hand, if we eat together with our kids, serve them healthy food they like, combined with a few new foods now and then, and let the child decide how much to eat, their eating habits are likely to stay natural and develop well.

 The parents’ responsibility is to: